mui/material-ui/docs/src/pages/style/icons.md

 {{demo='pages/style/SvgIcons.js'}}

 Looking for svg icons?
-There is a lot of project out there.
+There are a lot of projects out there.
 We have found one that provides 2000+ unoffical Material Design Icons: [https://materialdesignicons.com/](https://materialdesignicons.com/).

 ### SVG Material icons